Robert Glaser - Instructional Systems - 1962

 - Education: The end-produce behaviors cannot be specified precisely because they are too complex.
 Maximize individual differences.

-What is quite interesting about his instructional systems is that even though it is one of the first ones, it has a very dynamic, rather than linear look and feel to it.
+What is quite interesting about his instructional system is that even though it is one of the first ones, it has a very dynamic, rather than linear look and feel to it.
 For rather than being a step-by-step model, it feeds and nourishes both forward and backwards.
 In addition, it loses any linearity with the research and development activities being directed at each phase.

 Return to the History of Instructional System Design